PRIVATE LIVES © NC Aventales AG 1930

 Amanda and Elyot are enjoying a romantic honeymoon – just not with each other.
 This hilarious classic comedy filled with clever, witty barbs starts when an explosive divorced couple and their new spouses inadvertently honeymoon in adjacent rooms at the same hotel.
 When combustible chemistry reignites, mayhem occurs, and strong passions and stronger personalities take over.
 Noël Coward’s most popular and enduring comedy is a funny, tempestuous battle of equals.

-RUN TIME APPROXIMATELY 2 HOURS WITH A 15 MINUTE INTERMISSION
+RUN TIME APPROXIMATELY 1 HOUR & 45 minutes plus A 15 MINUTE INTERMISSION

 SPECIAL TICKET PRICE PERFORMANCES